-Dave Wilson is executive director of the Maryland Coastal Bays Program where he has worked for the past 12 years.
+Dave Wilson is executive director of the Maryland Coastal Bays Program where he has worked since 1997.
 The former journalist is on the board of Delmarva Low Impact Tourism (DLITE), a coalition of The Nature Conservancy, National Park Service, and tourism professionals who have joined to promote nature tourism on the Eastern Shore.
 An avid fisherman, birder, cyclist and kayaker, Wilson is a naturalist and frequent lecturer on growth and wildlife-related topics.
 He recently co-authored the book “Shifting Sands; Environmental and Cultural Change in Maryland’s Coastal Bays.”
 He holds BS from Penn State University and an MA from Boston College.

 Carol Cain has been employed with the Coastal Bays Program for nine years as the Technical Coordinator.
 In this capacity she manages environmental policy assessments and coordinates annual research projects to gauge the health of local streams.
 She also monitors horseshoe crab abundance and facilitates a water quality monitoring program for a corps of local volunteers.
 She serves on the board of directors for the Lower Eastern Shore Heritage Council, which is charged with preserving, protecting and promoting the cultural, natural and historical heritage of Somerset, Wicomico and Worcester counties.
 She earned a B.S in Biology from Salisbury University, B.S. in Environmental/Marine Science from the University of Maryland Eastern Shore, and M.S. in Geographic Information Sciences & Public Administration from Salisbury University.